 We encourage everyone to find Ways to Get Involved.

-Please join us in our efforts through participating in our bi-annual national conference on poverty and hunger, Beyond Hunger: Real People, Real Solutions, or through our other Upcoming Events.
 You can also make a contribution to the Center or the Witnesses to Hunger project.

 This year, as we recognize the 50th Anniversary of the War on Poverty, the media, advocates and legislators have worked to improve the conversations around issues of hunger and poverty in America.
 People are working to determine where there have been successes, and where further strategizing is still needed.